How to Naturally Disinfect Surfaces

 - Distilled White Vinegar (5% acidity) and/or Hydrogen Peroxide (3% solution–brown bottle)

-- A spray nozzle for the brown bottle of peroxide
+- A spray nozzle for the brown bottle of peroxide.
+Exposure to light breaks down hydrogen peroxide so the brown bottle protects it.

 - A spray bottle for the vinegar (or a spray nozzle for the bottle if it will fit)